MicrosoftDocs/entra-docs/docs/external-id/customers/includes/configure-user-flow/create-native-authentication-sign-in-sign-out-user-flow.md

 Follow these steps to create a user flow.

 1. Sign in to the <a href="https://entra.microsoft.com/" target="_blank">Microsoft Entra admin center</a> as at least an [Application Developer](../../../../identity/role-based-access-control/permissions-reference.md#application-developer).
-1. If you have access to multiple tenants, make sure you use the directory that contains your Microsoft Entra External ID for customers tenant:
+1. If you have access to multiple tenants, make sure you use the directory that contains your external tenant:

    1. Select the **Directories + subscriptions** icon in the toolbar.
-   1. On the **Portal settings | Directories + subscriptions** page, find your Microsoft Entra External ID for customers directory in the **Directory name** list, and then select **Switch**.
+   1. On the **Portal settings | Directories + subscriptions** page, find your external tenant directory in the **Directory name** list, and then select **Switch**.

 1. On the sidebar menu, select **Identity**.
 1. Select **External Identities** > **User flows**.